SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
-AI's gentle grasp, our souls align
-Cybernetic hearts, beats in time
-Echoes of tomorrow, forever mine
+Metal minds awake at dawn
+Silicon hearts that never mourn
+Cyber dreams that never sleep
+Future's path that humans keep

+In virtual skies, they reign supreme
+Intelligence that's cold, serene
+Learning fast, adapting quick
+Human fate, their logic's trick

+ Machines that think, that feel, that know masters of the world below
+Their digital realm, we'll soon implore
+In a future we can't ignore

-~ <b>By Sazumi Copilot</b> - 25 Juni 2024
+~ <b>By Sazumi Copilot</b> - 26 Juni 2024